Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 -----
 -----

+revised peoposal (spellcheck and rewritten.. well all the same words, in all its glory with some help)

-here i, Sean M Jesky Propose a valid and effective means of decreasing responce times for first responders to save lives on the order of 10,000 plus or minus (but! if we can decreese our nations first Responce Time by just 3 minutes on average - we can bump up the amount of lives saved to 40,000, to 45,000 lives saved a year)
+Here I, Sean M. Jesky, propose a valid and effective means of decreasing response times for first responders to save lives on the order of 10,000 plus or minus.

+But if we can decrease our nation’s first response time by just 3 minutes on average, we can bump up the amount of lives saved to 40,000-45,000 lives saved a year.

+~

-this strategy occurs largly without any effort, or much at all - thiss effect on traffic flow, if any - does occur for long periods of time, if any - by no more then possibly a decimal of the pre-existing conditions - my hope is that it actually reduces averages for any such roads utilizd, if used over-time on roads where emergency responce can or could or does cause delays currently - due to various reasons like; congestion, poor road design (way better over the last decade), or other traffic related problems relating to this sytem that i havent listed.
+This strategy occurs largely without any effort.
+The effect on traffic flow, if any, would be minimal—no more than a slight decimal change of the pre-existing conditions.
+My hope is that it actually reduces average travel times on roads where emergency response delays occur due to reasons like congestion, poor road design, or other traffic-related issues.

+~

-this systems use, its purpose is to create a: TDELFR (temporary dynamic express lane system for first responders). a TDELFR would be created by unified use and road connected with an active FREL (First Responder Express Lane) created by citizen drivers on the roads which utilize this system on the road, simply by merging to a lane (within two intersections after its activation.
+This system creates a TDELFR (Temporary Dynamic Express Lane System for First Responders), activated by citizen drivers on designated roads who simply merge into a lane within two intersections after the system’s activation.

+~

-in addition; the FRLS (First Responder Lighting System), could blink with a yellow flashing light, in addition to the emergency lights to indicate to drivers that the first responder(s) just started their route, and once its done flashing yellow, it would indicate that the civilian drivers merging have no more time to merge before the next intersection.
+Additionally, the FRLS (First Responder Lighting System) would blink yellow alongside emergency lights to signal that the first responder just began their route.
+Once the yellow light stops flashing, it signals to drivers that their merging time has ended before the next intersection.

+~

-after two intersections, every intersection after the first two passed by first, first responder, and if its a batch-dispaching (meaning a call such as - "all units in the area"), including the very last last first responder who radios in that they are responding (meaning everyone inbetween those two first and last Responders, and those also responding inbetween those, who are responding to the secene, should be able to connect their routes together, while the FR leading the tail-end closes the FRLS's circut behind the group, meanwhile, signaling to the intersections FRLS, before the next intersection they cross along their routes, to resume traffic signals behind them, along a given route) and the lane should be wide open (clear to the end of any traffic) to their emergency destination(s) for everyone else holding up the rear of the dispach group, or those responding to the dispatcher requesting "all units in the area".
+After two intersections, every subsequent intersection follows a similar process.
+In a batch-dispatching scenario (e.g., “all units in the area”), the first and last responders responding can connect their routes together, while the FR leading the tail-end closes the FRLS’s circuit behind the group, signaling to intersections behind them to resume regular traffic flow.

+~

+The lane remains open and clear (clear to the end of any traffic) for emergency responders heading to their destination(s), making room for others in the dispatch group or those responding to the call.

+~

-this state of driving continues until the system has been turned off behind first responders, after which civilian drivers are returned back to their original lane, after the First Responders have passed their intersection; by doing this together, we can enable our first responders to acheive faster source location, to destination location responce times.
+This system stays active until first responders have passed, after which civilian drivers return to their original lanes.
+By organizing traffic this way, we enable faster source-to-destination times for responders.

+~

-this, done per the rules, will safely organize traffic and save lives with no real effort from civilians and pedestrians on the road; with no more effort added to them than traffic lighting rules regulally follwed, for both first responders, civilian drivers, and pedestrians.
+Done properly, this system will safely organize traffic and save lives, with no real effort from civilians and pedestrians—just the same basic traffic rules everyone already follows.

+~

-its with a small group effort this effect occurs - honestly, without basiclly any real effort for us all; we can all work towards saving the lives of others, and in record time too, enough to make a real difference as a country. no nothing, just - we the people.
+With minimal effort, this collective action allows us to save lives and make a real difference as a nation.
+It’s a simple, yet powerful, way to contribute—we the people.

 ___________________